Content

 Hardwiring: programming the design (tech)

-written by owen
+written by owen on 2008-Mar-24.

 There is a tendancy to write your use case directly into the low level design of the code.
 This pattern should be avoided as much as possible because it results in extensive "recoding" whenever high level design changes are made to the program.
-The highlevel design is not caved in stone and will most likely change as the system evolves but its core design rearly changes.
+The highlevel design is not carved in stone and will most likely change as the system evolves but its core design rearly changes.
 It is important for the programmer to identify this core design.

 For example an extreme case can be seen when the previous programmers wrote a screen for the 10 department types that are in the system - assuming that there would only be 10.
 As you can see hardcoding or hardwiring your use case rules into your code is not a good thing.
 The programmer wrote the code on the "business logic" instead of the "system layer".